rackerlabs/rackspace-howto-dev/content/articles/rackspace-cdn/cdn-enable-amazon-s3-buckets-and-accelerate-your-website-with-rackspace-cdn.md

 can accelerate your static website by using Rackspace CDN.\

-Accelerate your site to edge nodes by using Rackspace CDN {.MsoSubtitle}
+Accelerate your site to edge nodes by using Rackspace CDN
 ---------------------------------------------------------

 Rackspace CDN increases performance by distributing your website across